josephernest/vversioning/README.md

      ![](https://i.imgur.com/N2Jb2nS.png)

-Note: it uses Python3, so depending on your system, you might want to do `python3 versioning.py test1`.
+Note: it uses Python3, so depending on your system, you might want to do `python3 versioning.py test1` instead.

 ## vversioning for bigger projects